-SYLLABUS TITLE: DATA STRUCTURES AND

-ALGORITHMS

-This unit introduces the Business Computing students to the importance and use of data structures in computer systems.
-Many areas are covered regarding basic and advanced data structure concepts such as stacks, queues, linked lists, binary search trees etc. These programming concepts are then integrated using the appropriate language as the programming and implementation vehicle.
+SYLLABUS CODE: CSC 211 SYLLABUS TITLE: DATA STRUCTURES AND ALGORITHMS NUMBER OF CREDITS: 4 trees etc. These programming concepts are then integrated using the appropriate language as the programming and implementation vehicle.
 It gives the basics for the design and implementation of algorithm programs.
 It assumes previous knowl edge of programming concepts.
 Due to its nature, students are expected to undertake a considerable amount of practical work.